-When it comes to exercise and fitness, there’s a lot more to it than just trying to reach a better physique.
+There’s a lot more to it than just trying to reach a better physique when it comes to exercise and fitness.
 One of the best reasons to start exercising in the first place is simply to help keep fit and be healthier.
 No matter what kind of exercise you do, it’s essential to make sure you’re doing it safely and frequently to keep your body in the best shape possible and keep everything running smoothly, minimising your risks and maximising your health.
 To do it well, however, sometimes seems a little confusing.
 There’s a huge amount of info about keeping fit out there, but we’re here to help answer some of the most frequently asked questions and help you get the ball rolling:

-First up, how often you need to work out.
-This one is extremely subjective.
-There are tonnes of different ways to work out after all, and you need to be doing it in a way that is sustainable.
+First up, how often do you need to work out?
+This one is hugely subjective.
+There are tons of different ways to work out, after all, and you need to be doing it in a sustainable way.
 There’s no real ‘one size fits all’ when it comes to exercise.

 If you were to generalise it, there are a few things to remember.
-The world health organisation, for example, recommends 150 minutes of moderate exercise per week.
-That can be 30 mins a day Monday to Friday, 3x50-minute walks, or one 150-minute cycle/hike over the weekend.
+The NHS, for example, recommends 150 minutes of moderate exercise per week.
+That can be 30 mins a day Monday to Friday, 3×50-minute walks, or one 150-minute cycle/hike over the weekend.
 Whatever you need.
 As generally as possible, 3-5 times a week is great.
-(3-4 especially if you’re doing vigorous training, 150 minutes is moderate exercise).
+(3-4, especially if you’re doing vigorous training, 150 minutes is moderate exercise).

 Something that is just as important as exercise when you’re trying to keep fit and be healthy is how you are eating.
 Your nutrition has a phenomenal impact on your overall health, and it can really be the make or break factor.
-You can’t out-train a bad diet after all, and one does not counteract the other.
+After all, you can’t out-train a bad diet, and one does not counteract the other.